allegro/allegro.tech/_posts/2018-08-31-postmortem-why-allegro-went-down.md

 previously prevented us from scaling up as far as to decrease response times significantly.

-Increased response times caused some Opbox instances to not report their health status to the cluster correctly and at 12:05 the cluster started killing off unresponsive instances.
+Increased response times caused some Opbox instances to not report their health status to the cluster correctly and at&nbsp;12:05 the cluster started killing off unresponsive instances.
 While automated and manual scaling efforts continued, before 12:15 we started adding more resources to the cluster.
 At the same time, we started shutting down some non-critical services in order to free CPU and memory.
 Around 12:20, the situation was fully under control and Allegro became responsive again.